Navigation

 Over-the-counter painkillers

-Over-the-counter (OTC) painkillers are painkillers that you can buy without a prescription from a doctor.
-You may be able to buy them from a pharmacy or a shop.
-OTC painkillers include paracetamol, ibuprofen, low-dose codeine, dihydrocodeine and aspirin.
+Over-the-counter (OTC) painkillers are medicines to relieve pain that you can buy without a prescription.
+You can buy them from a pharmacy or a shop.
+OTC painkillers include paracetamol, ibuprofen, low-dose codeine, dihydrocodeine, and aspirin.

 Uses of over-the-counter painkillers

 You can use over-the-counter painkillers for short-term relief of minor pain.
 They can also help to reduce a fever.
-Examples of when you might want to use them include:
+Examples of when you might want to use painkillers include if you have:

 If you need painkillers to treat long-term (chronic) pain – for example, pain from arthritis – you should see a GP.
 They may be able to prescribe stronger painkillers or for a longer duration than what you can buy over the counter.